The WoW Warrior Guide

 Intellect, Spirit, and Agility have no business being on any piece of your gear, ever.

-Mastery is a poor stat for Fury and Arms, though Prot Warriors, going for avoidance, value it highly.
+Mastery is a poor stat for Fury and Arms, though Prot Warriors, going for avoidance, value it highly, maybe even more than Hit/Exp or Str.

-Haste seems to be the least valuable stat for all Warriors.
+Haste seems to be the least valuable stat for all Warriors, though it did get a bump in patch 5.2.

 This section covers some basics, check out our Warrior PvP Guide for more.